Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Without any online marketing knowledge, these friends have been able to secure work in the online space as virtual assistants, project managers and OBMs.

 Once you begin working and getting the hands on experience, you can niche down your services toward one of the freelance paths I showed you in the graphic at the beginning of the blog.
+You can move up to a digital marketing specialists or manager.

 The key is: you gotta learn what biz owners need and expect.